Rudolph Care's sustainability strategy is inspired by the definition of sustainability in the historic '87 Brundtland Report.

 - Financial sustainability is basically achieved by Rudolph Care building its business for the long term rather than for fast profit.
 We invest our profits in profit sharing in the places in which we buy our resources, in the development of Rudolph Care and in a wide range of partnership projects that benefit the environment, people and the climate.

 Positive sustainable development takes place at all levels in society as well as in our business which is currently experiencing rapid growth.
-We therefore expect to have to upgrade our ambitions and strategy further over the next four years.
+We therefore expect to have to upgrade our ambitions and strategy further in the coming years.

 Sustainable Development Goals